Why It Matters

 """

-# Calculate totals for each theme across all companies
+# Calculate theme totals across all companies

 theme_totals = df[theme_columns].sum()